githubnext/monaspace/README.md

 ### Visual Studio Code

 > [!WARNING]
 > Ligature handling has changed significantly in Monaspace v1.1.
-If you're upgrading from Monaspace v1.0, see the [release notes for guidance on how to alter your editor settings](https://github.com/githubnext/monaspace/releases/tag/v1.100).
+If you're upgrading from Monaspace v1.0, see the release notes ([v1.100](https://github.com/githubnext/monaspace/releases/tag/v1.100), [v1.101](https://github.com/githubnext/monaspace/releases/tag/v1.101)) for guidance on how to alter your editor settings.

 Set the font family: